Search Engine Tricks for Finding Translations on the Internet

 • Express your source and target languages in 2 to 4 related languages (i.e. in languages that are geographically/culturally very close).
 Since Google's limit is 10 words, with 4x2=8 words identifying the languages, that leaves you with 2 words: the maximum permissible length of your search term in this example is 2 words.

-This finds for example the following Italian/English/French multilingual postal glossary:
+This finds, for example, the following Italian/English/French multilingual postal glossary:

 [...]